WebThingsIO/webthing-arduino/README.md

 ![ArduinoJson install process](https://github.com/mozilla-iot/webthing-arduino/raw/master/docs/arduinojson.png)

 Next, download this library from the same library manager by searching for `webthing`.

 ![add zip library and LED example](https://github.com/mozilla-iot/webthing-arduino/raw/master/docs/add-library-open-example.png)

 You should be able to upload the example sketch onto your board and use it as a simple Web Thing.
-This Web Thing can be talked to using the WoT API or added to the Mozilla IoT Gateway using the "Add Thing by URL" feature.
-Note that right now WiFi101-based Things must be manually added through typing the full URL to the Web Thing, e.g. `http://192.168.0.103/things/led`.
+This Web Thing can be talked to using the WoT API or added to the Mozilla WebThings Gateway using the "Add Thing by URL" feature.
+Note that right now, WiFi101-based Things must be manually added by typing the full URL to the Web Thing, e.g. `http://192.168.0.103/things/led`.

-If you want to create a Web Thing from scratch, make sure to include both "Thing.h" and "WebThingAdapter.h".
+If you want to create a Web Thing from scratch, make sure to include both "Thing.h" and "WebThingAdapter.h" (or "EthernetWebThingAdapter.h", if using an Ethernet board).
 You can then add Things and Properties to your board using our proposed API.

 ## PlatformIO